chukwudi-onyekwere/memberstack_2_0/README.md

 ## Configuration

 1. Go to the Memberstack Integration Settings page under the Settings menu in the WordPress admin area.
 2. Enter your Memberstack App ID in the provided field.
-(You can get your App ID from your Memberstack dashboard (https://app.memberstack.com/), then head over to the settings > application page.)
+(You can get your App ID from your Memberstack dashboard https://app.memberstack.com/, then head over to the settings > application page to copy the app ID.)
 3. Save the settings